-If you think your energy bill is too high
+If you think you’ve been charged too much for your energy

-If you don’t give your supplier meter readings, they’ll send you estimated bills.
+If you don’t have a smart meter in smart mode you need to give your supplier meter readings.
+If you don’t give them readings they’ll send you estimated bills which might not be accurate.
 For example, if you don’t give them a meter reading during the summer, they might send you an estimated bill based on the energy you used in winter.

 Check your bill - it should say if it’s estimated.

-You don’t need to pay your bill if it’s estimated.
-Send a meter reading to your supplier to get an updated, accurate bill instead.
+If your estimated bill is too high you should take a meter reading and send it to your supplier.
+Your supplier will send you an updated, accurate bill instead.
 Check how to send a meter reading.

 Send your supplier a meter reading every month to keep your bills accurate.

 If you can’t read your meter because you’re an older person or disabled, you can apply for extra support from your supplier.
 This extra support is called the Priority Services Register.
 This might include a regular visit to read your meter.
 Check if you’re eligible to join the Priority Services Register.

 If you have a smart meter and your bills say they’re estimated

 Your smart meter isn’t sending automatic readings to your supplier - this means it isn’t working in ‘smart mode’.
 For example, this can happen if you recently switched to a new supplier.
 You can check if your meter’s working in smart mode.